mdxd44/eZProtector/README.md

 You can find the output jars in the `target` directory.

 ## License
-eZProtector is licensed under the permissive MIT license.
+eZProtector is licensed under the GPLv3 license.
 Please see [`LICENSE`](https://github.com/DoNotSpamPls/eZProtector/blob/master/LICENSE) for more information.